 On 16 June 2022, the Fourth Chamber of the CJEU found the Belgian request to be inadmissible.
 It held that it did not have sufficient information on the actual content of that agreement and could not conclude that the provision providing for investor state arbitration under the ECT, i.e. Article 26, ‘will not be subject to amendments at the end of those negotiations’ (Opinion 1/20 para.
 43).
 The Court emphasized that the situation had changed since the request was submitted in December 2020.
 At that point in time negotiations on the modernisation of the ECT had only just started a few months ago –in July 2020– and the Komstroy judgment had not been delivered (Opinion 1/20 para.
 44).
 Accordingly, it was still possible that intra-EU arbitration had already been addressed or would be addressed (Opinion 1/20 para.
 44).
 In addition, the negotiations on the definitions of investor and investments under the ECT were on the table and could indirectly affect the scope of investor-state arbitration (Opinion 1/20 para.
 44).
 Thus, the CJEU regarded the request as premature and inadmissible (Opinion 1/20 para.
 46).
 However, the CJEU also reaffirmed its Komstroy Judgment pointing out that intra-EU arbitration under the existing ECT was not applicable because it contravened EU law (Opinion 1/20 para 47).

 Overall, this ruling provides little additional guidance on intra-EU investment arbitration as it treated the request as inadmissible and simply re-affirmed what was already known: intra-EU arbitration under the ECT is contrary to EU law.
 While investment tribunals have generally not dismissed jurisdiction on the basis of an intra-EU objection even after Komstroy (see e.g. Mathias Kruck v.
 Spain), the tribunal in Green Power v.
 Spain for the first time declared that it has no jurisdiction.
 In light of Achmea and Komstroy, ‘Spain’s offer to arbitrate under the ECT is not applicable in intra-EU relations’ (Green Power v.
 Spain, para.
-445) (a post on this development is soon to be published on the Blog).
+445) (see here).
 Given the unfinished negotiations at that point in time, the CJEU’s decision to treat the request as inadmissible was certainly the most prudent approach.

 The State of the Modernisation Negotiations Prior to the Agreement in Principle